ShravanThakare/Bootstrap-Project/README.md

 Feel free to leverage this project as a foundation for your restaurant or food-related website.
 Customize content, images, and styles to align with your establishment's branding.

 Live Demo
-Explore the live demo of Spice Haven here.
-(Replace # with your actual live demo link)
+Explore the live demo of Spice Haven here. (#https://bootstrapprojectbyshravanthakare.netlify.app/)

 Project Video